Bodhix20/Station_Meteo_Connecte/README.md

 ## Configure

-Edit `main.cpp` to set your `GROUP_NAME`.
+Edit 'AccessCode.h' to set your 'API_ADAFRUIT'.

-The group name is used to select the topics to which the device will subscribe and publish.
+Edit 'Main.cpp' to put your information in namespace.

+On Adafruit:  -create groupe 'Station_Meteo'
+              -create Feeds : Temperature / Humidity / Pressure / Alerte.
+              -you can put this Feeds in your DashBoard -creat action who pubilsh :) or :( depending on temperatur feed to controle led

 ## Working from command line